stevedonovan/gentle-intro/src/4-modules.md

 This is clearly the best solution if you are processing well-structured JSON from outside sources (it's possible to remap field names if needed) and provides a robust way for Rust programs to share data with other programs over the network (since everything understands JSON these days.)
+The cool thing about `serde` (for SERialization DEserialization) is that other file formats are also supported, such as `toml`, which is the popular configuration-friendly format used in Cargo.
+So your program can read .toml files into structs, and write those structs out as .json.

 Serialization is an important technique and similar solutions exist for Java and Go - but with a big difference.
 In those languages the structure of the data is found at _run-time_ using _reflection_, but